CSC207-2023F-UofT/grade-api/readme.md

 ***

-and log in with your teach.cs account.

-Your API Token will be displayed.
-Keep the webpage open or save the token somewhere as we will need it when using the Grade API.

-This API Token is solely for your use, so we don't want to share it with anyone else.
-In particular, you want to make sure not to accidentally add it to your version control system.
-Each member of your team will have their own personal API Token, so this information should not be shared.
-There are different ways to achieve this, but we'll take one approach here which is to use an environment variable when running the program.

-2. Try running the main application.
-When you attempt to perform a request like entering a grade, you'll get an error, since we have not yet set your API Token.
+7. Create a new file called `username.txt` in the root directory of your project and record your username and API token in that file.
+This file is indicated in the `.gitignore` for your project, so its name will appear yellow in IntelliJ to indicate that git will ignore the file (it won't be version controlled).
+This can be useful to ensure that you don't accidentally share private information (like personal API tokens) or configurations specific to your local environment when working on a team project.

+Now that you have your API token, the last step is to get your program to use it.
+To do so, we are going to set an environment variable in the run configuration.

+8. Try running the main application (`src/main/java/app/gui/GUI`).
+When you start the program, you will see that it says your API Token is null (since we didn't set it yet).
 Stop the program and go to `Run -> Edit Configurations...`.

-3. Open the Run Configuration for `Main` and find the `Environment Variables:` field.
+9. Open the Run Configuration for `GUI` and find the `Environment Variables:` field.
-4. In that field, type `API_TOKEN=YOUR_TOKEN`, with YOUR_TOKEN replaced with your actual API Token from step 1.
+10. In that field, type `API_TOKEN=YOUR_TOKEN`, with YOUR_TOKEN replaced with your actual API Token which you saved in `username.txt`.
-5. Click `Apply` and then `OK`.
+11. Click `Apply` and then `OK`.
-6. Now, rerun the program and enter a grade for `207` in the `Log a Grade` menu.
+12. Now, rerun the program and you should see your API token displayed.
+13. Enter a valid grade for `207` in the `Log a Grade` menu.
 You should see a popup telling you that your grade was successfully entered.
-You can then check your grade by using the `Get a Grade` menu and specifying your utorid and `207` for the course.
+You can then check your grade by using the `Get a Grade` menu and specifying your username and `207` for the course.

+You are now ready to use the program!
+The following task will be completed with your team during the lab.
+First, make sure everyone has successfully completed the steps above.

 ## Task 2: Forming a team